Pranav-Pandey-047/Class-Room-Booking-System/README.md

 # Class-Room-Booking-System
 A command-line application that allows a user to manage and book rooms.
 The system creates new rooms, books available time slots, and finds rooms based on specific criteria.

+The bookings get saved in a csv file.